Huey P. Newton: Founding of the Black Panther Party

 As a student at Merritt College in Oakland, Newton became involved in Bay Area politics.
 He joined the Afro-American Association (AAA), became a prominent member of Phi Beta Sigma fraternity's Beta Tau chapter, and played a role in getting the first African-American history course adopted as part of the college's curriculum.
 Newton learned about black history from Donald Warden (who later would change his name to Khalid Abdullah Tariq Al-Mansour), the leader of the AAA.
-Later Newton concluded that Warden offered solutions that didn't work.
+In later life, Newton concluded that Warden offered solutions that didn't work.
 In his autobiography, Newton says of Warden, "The mass media, the oppressors, give him public exposure for only one reason: he will lead the people away from the truth of their situation."
 In college, Newton read the works of Karl Marx, Vladimir Lenin, Frantz Fanon, Malcolm X, Mao Zedong, Émile Durkheim, and Che Guevara.
 Newton began following developments in China following Mao's August 8, 1963 Statement Supporting the Afro-American in their Just Struggle Against Racial Discrimination by US Imperialism.

 During his time at Merritt College, he met Bobby Seale, with whom he co-founded the Black Panther Party for Self Defense (BPP) in October 1966.
 Based on a casual conversation, Seale became chairman and Newton became minister of defense.
 The Black Panther Party was an African-American left-wing organization advocating for the right of self-defense for black people in the United States.
 The Black Panther Party's beliefs were greatly influenced by Malcolm X. Newton stated: "Therefore, the words on this page cannot convey the effect that Malcolm has had on the Black Panther Party, although, as far as I am concerned, the Party is a living testament to his life work."
 The party achieved national and international renown through their deep involvement in the Black Power movement and the politics of the 1960s and 1970s.